Research Ethics Regulations

-A. A submitted paper should have a remarkable difference from extant papers at least in 2 items among research purpose, method, scope, data, findings, logical development, etc.
+A. A submitted paper should have a remarkable difference from existing papers in research purpose, method, scope, data, findings, logical development, etc.

 B. Use of a different language is not recognized as a difference.

-3. In the event where a paper submitted to the Journal of Korea Spatial Information Society includes as it is, modifies or improves partially or entirely another paper that has been previously announced in an academic symposium, etc., such a fact should be specified.
+2. If a paper submitted to Spatial Information Research modifies or improves partially or entirely another paper that has been previously presented in an academic symposium, etc., such a fact should be specified.

-4. In the event where a paper submitted to the Journal of Korea Spatial Information Society includes as it is, modifies or improves partially or entirely another study report that has been previously announced in an academic symposium, etc., such a fact should be specified.
+3. If a paper submitted to Spatial Information Research modifies or improves partially or entirely another research project report that has been previously presented in an academic symposium, etc., such a fact should be specified.

-5. In the event where a paper submitted to the Journal of Korea Spatial Information Society includes as it is, modifies or improves partially or entirely another PhD or master’s degree dissertation, the author of such dissertation must be included in the submitted paper authors.
+4. If a paper submitted to Spatial Information Research modifies or improves partially or entirely another Ph.D. or master's degree dissertation, the author of such dissertation must be included as authors in the submitted paper.

 Article 8 (Forgery & Falsification)

-Forgery or falsification includes behaviors intentionally expressing the data materials used is a research, resulted measurements, photographs, etc. differently from the truth.
+Forgery or falsification includes behaviors intentionally expressing the data, measurements and photographs, etc., differently from the truth.